magandrez/manuel.is/content/posts/sauna-tour-hermanni.md

 {{< figure src="/image/sauna_decor.jpeg#center"
 link="https://creativecommons.org/licenses/by/4.0/deed.en"
 title="Hermanni Sauna collage, 2023.
 Photo collage.
 Own archive.
-CC BY 4.0." >}}
+CC BY 4.0." alt="Images from the Hermanni sauna" >}}

 The facilities are stuffed with memorabilia from different decades, from old newspapers, to Super8 film cameras hanging from the walls, old